This simple roasted Brussels sprouts recipe is roasted with olive oil and spices to get you crispy, caramelized Brussels sprouts every time!

 - Remove from the oven once your Brussels sprouts are brown and crispy.

 - Let cool for 10 minutes and then use your hands to squeeze the garlic cloves out of the casing.
-Toss cloves with Brussels sprouts.
+Toss cloves with Brussels sprouts and enjoy!

 Nutrition FactsServing Size: 1/6 Calories: 141 Sugar: 4 Fat: 7 Carbohydrates: 17 Fiber: 6 Protein: 5